Sitecore/sitecore-marketplace-sdk/packages/client/README.md

 }
 ```

-To request the application context, you can use the query method with the key 'application.context'.
-This will return data of type ApplicationContext.
+To retrieve the application context, use the `query` method and pass `'application.context'` to it:

 ```typescript
 (async () => {